Roanoke Island Restaurants (Including Manteo Restaurants and Wanchese Restaurants)

 - 201 Sir Walter Raleigh Street

 - (252) 473-5911

 Ortega’z Southwestern Grill brings some cultural spice to downtown Manteo along with a little flash of star quality.
 The restaurant and its owners, Marcelo and Lisa Ortega, were featured in a recent episode of the Food Network’s popular show Diners, Drive-ins and Dives with Guy Fieri.
-The specialty of this Southwestern-inspired restaurant is slow-roasted or grilled chicken, pork, carne asada and shrimp, which are served in burritos, chimichangas, nachos and other TexMex–style dishes.
-Other house-made specialties include a Southwestern-encrusted rib eye, a full rack of barbecued ribs, lamb shank, applewood-smoked pork chops, build-your-own kabobs, local seafood from Wanchese harbor, healthy salads and soups and more.
+The specialty of this Southwestern-inspired restaurant is sourcing local ingredients including local catch seafood, produce and even coffee.
+Large portions at affordable prices enhance the value of an Ortega’z meal.
+House-made specialties include a Southwestern-encrusted rib eye, a full rack of barbecued ribs, tequila-lime chicken, build-your-own fajitas, local seafood from Wanchese harbor, healthy salads and soups and more.
 Desserts include homemade cheesecakes, flan and churros (apple-filled pastries drizzled with caramel icing).
 Ortega’z serves beer and wine, with a wine list dedicated to the regions where the owners grew up – Northern California and Chile – and now also has a full bar.
 The atmosphere is colorful and casual, and in warm weather you can dine outside on the patio.

 - 264 U.S. Highway 64

 You probably know what you can get at Pizza Hut — pizza, subs, Italian entrees and a salad bar.
 It is located right across from Ace Hardware on the corner of Sir Walter Raleigh Street.
 If you’re looking for a late dinner, this is one of the few places on the island to get it.
 Hours are 11 a.m. to 10 p.m.
 Sunday through Thursday and 11 a.m. to 11 p.m. on Fridays and Saturdays.